metalim/adventofcode.2019.python/README.md

   D = B | {1} # == {1,3,4,5}
   ```

-* Python doesn't allow assignment operations in `if`.
+* Python doesn't allow inline assignment operations.
 Following is not possible:

   ```python
   for s in input.split('\n'):